Explore:

 Michiana (2024-2025)

 I have spent my entire life in northern Indiana.
-I think I have expressed that several times before on this website.
-The larger area of South Bend, Mishawaka, Elkhart, Dunlap, and Goshen makes up my locality.
-For a lot of people, I doubt much would be of any significance about a place like this, or for it to be at all differentiable from the spattering of similar regions spread throughout middle-America.
+I think I have expressed that often on this website.
+For a lot of people, I doubt much would be of any significance about a place like this.
+It might not be at all differentiable from the spattering of similar regions spread throughout middle-America.

-The landscape is just what it is except for being interacted with by a brutalizing industriousness: RV factories, web-like highways, pseudo-urban sprawls, desolate condominiums and presumptuous apartment complexes.
-All together is a ghastly, fungal skyline, contorted steel grabbed by weeds and crabgrass and pulled into the earth, showing in the landscape what is hidden, but implicitly recognized in the stacks of motels on Cassopolis Street or another storage unit just off the interstate.
+The landscape is just what it is except for being interacted with by brutalizing industriousness: RV factories, web-like highways, pseudo-urban sprawls, desolate condominiums and presumptuous apartment complexes.
+All together is a fungal skyline, contorted steel grabbed by weeds and crabgrass and pulled into the earth.
+It is shown in the landscape what is hidden, but implicitly recognized in stacks of motels on Cassopolis Street, or another storage unit just off the interstate.
 There is a hoarded, discrete, internalized ill.